Our Top Pick for Bulk Email

 Most SMTP roundups compare feature checklists and pricing tables.
 What actually matters is inbox placement β€” the percentage of your emails that land in the inbox rather than spam or disappearing entirely.

 Independent testing reveals some uncomfortable truths here.
-In one controlled deliverability test, Postmark achieved 83.3% inbox placement while SendGrid came in at 61%, with nearly 21% of emails going missing entirely [citation:1].
+In one controlled deliverability test, Postmark achieved 83.3% inbox placement while SendGrid came in at 61%, with nearly 21% of emails going missing entirely.
 That's not a marginal difference β€” it's the difference between a campaign that works and one that quietly fails.

 Keep these numbers in mind as you evaluate options below.